 Examples: The solution replaced some of the road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.

-QUESTION 10: Has the solution changed the amount of information available to your organization and your ability to create new services to your employees or customers based on this information?
+QUESTION 10: Has the solution changed the amount of information available to your organization and your ability to create new services for your employees or customers based on this information?

 Examples: The solution integrates with existing information channels or brings existing information conveniently to one place for the user.
-As an organizational customer, you get useful information conveniently about the effects of the solution to your employees’ mobility or the information is shared as open data to all.
-If you are partnering with the solution provider, you get information about the use of the solution in a format that is useful to you.
+As an organizational customer, you get helpful information conveniently about the effects of the solution on your employees’ mobility or the information is shared as open data to all.
+If you are partnering with the solution provider, you get information about the use of the solution in a helpful format.